 - Diced green chiles (Mild or Spicy)

-- Prepare the vegetables and add them to your food processor, lime juice, and seasonings.
+- Add the vegetables to your food processor with lime juice and seasonings.

-- Next, add the canned crushed San Marzano tomatoes and green chiles, and puree until almost smooth.
+- Next, add the canned crushed San Marzano tomatoes, green chiles, and puree until almost smooth.
 The canned tomatoes provide a rustic essence and sweetness that accentuates the fresh produce, while the canned green chiles deliver a smoky quality that fresh peppers lack.

 - Add more cumin and salt to taste, and refrigerate until chilled and ready to enjoy.

 To use salsa as pizza sauce, you can make salsa with fresh herbs, garlic cloves, red chili flakes, olive oil, and black pepper.

 A blend of fresh herbs and spices, oregano is one of the most famous savory spices in the world.
 Its flavor is similar to that of pepper but has a pleasant minty aftertaste.
 It can be found in various foods, including pasta, salads, and lentil dishes.
 It’s also used as a condiment.